Heart South: History

 Heart Kent retained its local programming - but across all stations, local output was further cut to seven hours on weekdays.
 Localised news bulletins, traffic updates and advertising continued to air as opt-outs.

 On 26 February 2019, following OFCOM's decision to relax local content obligations from commercial radio, Global announced it would merge the four stations in the South and South East into one.

-As of 3 June 2019, regional programming consists of three hours on weekdays, alongside localised news bulletins, traffic updates and advertising.
+From 3 June 2019, regional programming consisted of three hours on weekdays, alongside localised news bulletins, traffic updates and advertising.
 Local breakfast and weekend shows were replaced with network programming from London.

 Global's studio centres in Portslade, Reading and Whitstable were closed, although local newsgathering and sales staff were retained.
 Across the four stations, fourteen local presenters left the Heart network.

-Programming

-All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.
+As of 24 February 2025 all programming originates from Global's London headquarters, including Heart Drive, presented each weekday by JK and Kelly Brook.

-Regional programming is produced and broadcast from Global's Fareham studios from 4-7pm on weekdays, presented by Rich Clarke.

 News

-Heart South broadcasts hourly local news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends.
-Separate bulletins are produced for the licence areas previously served by Heart's stations in Berkshire, Dorset, Hampshire, Kent, Oxfordshire, Sussex and Surrey.
+Localised news bulletins air hourly for Berkshire, Dorset, Hampshire, Kent, Oxfordshire, Sussex and Surrey from 6 am-7 pm on weekdays and 6 am-12 pm at weekends.

-National news updates air hourly from Global's London headquarters at all other times.